microsoft/playwright/docs/src/actionability.md

 behave as expected.
 It auto-waits for all the relevant checks to pass and only then performs the requested action.
 If the required checks do not pass within the given `timeout`, action fails with the `TimeoutError`.

 For example, for [`method: Locator.click`], Playwright will ensure that:
-- locator resolves to an exactly one element
+- locator resolves to exactly one element
 - element is [Visible]
 - element is [Stable], as in not animating or completed animation
 - element [Receives Events], as in not obscured by other elements